xrickastley/origins-math-docs/docs/theorem_and_usage.md

 ## Keeping compatibility: Pseudo-decimal values

-Remember when I said that Resources in **Origins** have an Integer data type?
+Remember when we said that Resources in **Origins** have an Integer data type?
 How exactly can we have a decimal value if the value is supposed to be an Integer in the first place?
 We do so by **not storing** the value in the first place!
 If you haven't noticed by now, every Resource in **Origins: Math** that can possibly have a decimal are not editable, but rather, get their values direct from the source!

 This method allows us to get both integer **and** decimal values: using the integer values for keeping compatibility with **Origins**' Resources and decimal values for precision within **Origins: Math** Resources. **Origins: Math** can use the full decimal value of the Resource while still keeping compatibility with **Origins** by using the [truncated](https://en.wikipedia.org/wiki/Truncation) value of the Resource, making it an Integer and satisfying the required datatype that **Origins** wants!
 This is also why some actions or conditions have a warning indicating that "...can be internally stored as a Float, but normal Origin Resource powers have to be stored as an Integer" or something close to it.